Skip to content

 • Frameworks with no request-scoped DI (Typer/Click CLIs, argparse, task runners) have no seam.
 FromDI returns an inert marker and a decorator does the resolution.
 See Frameworks without native DI.

-For the native-DI path, FromDI returns the framework's injection marker wrapping a frozen, slotted dataclass whose __call__ receives the request container (via the framework's own DI) and dispatches on the argument kind.
+For the native-DI path, FromDI returns the framework's injection marker wrapping a frozen, slotted dataclass that holds a modern_di.integrations.Marker.
+Its __call__ receives the request container (via the framework's own DI) and resolves through the marker:

 @dataclasses.dataclass(slots=True, frozen=True)